passas/Cloud-Computing-Applications-and-Services/0.CreateVMs_IaaS/README.md

 > [!IMPORTANT]
 > This subject is not the intend of this Cloud Computing Applications and Services course.
 >
 > The work of providing an Infrastructure as a Service, it's of an extremely professional demand.
 It is risky and unsafe.
-We do not encourage you to take further attempts as the didatic one.
+We do not encourage you to take further attempts as further the didatic one.
 >
 > Moreover, we defend that if you can pay for an expertise to do the job, then you should.